rebeccapanisset/sargas_api/README.md

 ### Data Base and Migrations

-1. Create a database (PostgreSQL) with the name 'sargas'
+1. Create a PostgreSQL database named 'sargas'
 2. Run ``` adonis migration:run ``` to create the database tables
 3. Run ``` adonis seed ``` to create a administrator user (the administrator credencials are registered in the '.env' file)